Plecturocebus

 Plecturocebus is one of three genera of titi monkeys.

-Historically, these monkeys were monogeneric, being placed in a single genus: Callicebus Thomas, 1903.
+Historically, titi monkeys were considered monogeneric, being placed in a single genus: Callicebus Thomas, 1903.
 Owing to the great diversity found across titi monkey species, a new genus-level taxonomy was proposed in 2016 that recognises three genera within the subfamily Callicebinae; Plecturocebus Byrne et al., 2016 for the Amazonian and Chaco titis of the moloch and donacophilus groups; Cheracebus Byrne et al., 2016 for the species of the torquatus group (Widow titis); and Callicebus Thomas, 1903 sensu stricto, for species of the Atlantic Forest personatus group.

 Plecturocebus is derived from the Latin forms of three Greek words: plektos, meaning twist or plait, oura, meaning tail, and kebos, meaning long-tailed monkey.
 All together, this refers to the behavior of many titi monkeys to intertwine their tails when they sit next to each other.

 Species

 There are 25 species in this genus: